 WOSL, LLC ("Watersound Fountains Independent Living JV") was formed in 2021.
 The Company entered into a JV agreement to develop, construct and manage a 148-unit independent senior living community near the Watersound Origins residential community.
-The three JV parties are working together to develop and construct the project.
-As of September 30, 2023 and December 31, 2022, the Company owned a 53.8% interest in the JV.
-The Company's partners are responsible for the day-to-day activities of the JV.
+The three JV parties are working together to develop and construct the project. community opened in March 2024.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company owned a 53.8% interest in the JV.
+The Company's partners are partner is responsible for the day-to-day activities of the JV.
 The Company has determined that Watersound Fountains Independent Living JV is a VIE, but that the Company is not the primary beneficiary since it does not have the power to direct the activities that most significantly impact the economic performance of the JV.
 The Company's investment in Watersound Fountains Independent Living JV is accounted for using the equity method.
 See Note 18.
 Commitments and Contingencies for additional information related to debt guaranteed by the Company.